gbalats/gbalats.github.io/_posts/2015-12-10-compiling-autotooled-projects-to-LLVM-bitcode.md

-In what follows, I describe the necessary steps for compiling [GNU coreutils](http://www.gnu.org/software/coreutils/coreutils.html) so that we end up with a single LLVM bitcode file per coreutil command (instead of an executable file), but the process should be roughly the same for other autotooled software as well.
+In what follows, I describe the necessary steps for compiling [GNU coreutils](http://www.gnu.org/software/coreutils/coreutils.html) so that we end up with a single ==LLVM bitcode== file per coreutil command (instead of an executable file), but the process should be roughly the same for other autotooled software as well.